Lalitarvind/UML-Generator/README.md

     cd backend
     ```

-2. Activate the virtual environment (PowerShell):
+2. Create and activate the virtual environment (PowerShell):

     ```powershell
+    uv venv .venv
     .venv\Scripts\Activate.ps1
     ```
+3. You can use the requirements.txt initially to make the toml and later discard requirements.txt

+    ```powershell
+    uv add -r requirements.txt
+    ```

+4. To further add any other packages just use

+    ```powershell
+    uv add <package>
+    ```

-3. Start the FastAPI server with hot reload:
+5. Start the FastAPI server with hot reload:

     ```powershell
     uvicorn app.main:app --reload